 We suggest that you explore the following pages:

-- Statistics Explained - using the search function or the statistical themes
+- Statistics Explained - use the search function or the statistical themes

-- Statistics by Theme - Containing many indicators (short-term, structural, theme-specific and others) on the EU-28 and the euro-zone, the Member States and their partners.
+- Statistics by Theme - contains many indicators (short-term, structural, theme-specific and others) on the EU-28 and the euro-zone, the Member States and their partners.
 Themes are broad statistical categories under which all data and publications are ranged.
 You can find links to the theme pages on the Statistics by Theme page.

 - Statistics A-Z

 - Metadata in ESMS format (Euro SDMX Metadata Structure) is used for Eurostat metadata in all domains, collections and indicators that are disseminated on the web site.

 - A search function can be found in the banner of every page of the website.
 You can search by entering either key words or by selecting a predicted suggestion.

 - Eurostat concepts and definitions database (CODED), available on the web site at Database / Metadata / Concepts and Definitions.

 If you still have not found the data you are looking for, please contact European Statistical Data Support (ESDS).